preyanshu/survivors_arena/README.md

 ## What Is Survival Arena?

-A high-intensity action shooter built on **OneChain**.
+A high-intensity cyberpunk action shooter built on **OneChain**.

-Fight through endless hordes of corrupted enemies.
-Unlock powerful abilities inherited from fallen champions.
-Collect rare and legendary weapons.
-Open daily chests and test your luck.
+Fight through endless waves of hostile corporate units in a futuristic dystopian world.
+Unlock powerful combat protocols inherited from fallen operators.
+Collect rare Prototype weapons.
+Access Supply Caches daily and test your luck.
 Build the ultimate arsenal.

 **Your skill.
 Your loot.
-Your arena.**
+Your facility.**

 <img width="1861" height="995" alt="Screenshot from 2025-11-26 23-37-40" src="https://github.com/user-attachments/assets/17397224-4add-433b-ac1e-462ae238acf0" />